8.7

 One of the key factors when looking into construction management software is its pricing.
 These software platforms vary heavily based on which features are included, the number of users, or even the amount and size of projects you work on at one time.

-Understanding what other small and medium contractors spend on software might help you determine your own software spending.
+Understanding what other small and medium contractors spend on software might help you determine your own budget.
 Over the past few years, we surveyed hundreds of construction companies across all industries.
 Our findings showed that most companies spend about 1-2% of their annual revenue on software expenses, as referenced in the graph below.

 To calculate your software spending, multiply your annual revenue by .015 to get a rough idea of what you should expect to spend.